SunoAI-API/Suno-API/README.md

 [简体中文](README_ZH.md) | [日本語](README_JA.md)

-### Good news
+I provide the Suno API, no deployment is required, no subscription to suno is required.

-I provide the Suno AI API, no deployment is required, no subscription to suno is required.
 Lower price, more convenient to use the suno API.
 Website: [https://app.foxai.me](https://app.foxai.me)

 ### Unofficial API